NCAA banned substances: Bumetanide

 Bumetanide is a loop diuretic (water pill) that prevents your body from absorbing too much salt, allowing the salt to instead be passed in your urine.
 It is used to treat fluid retention (edema) in people with congestive heart failure, liver disease, or a kidney disorder such as nephritic syndrome.
 A brand name for bumetanide is Bumex.

 Side effects

-Several side effects with diuretics and masking agents are: dizziness, dehydration, heat failure, and kidney failure.
+Several side effects with diuretics and masking agents are: severe muscle cramps, heart rate irregularities, thrombosis, dehydration, and kidney failure.

-Street Drugs

-Street drugs are commonly abused drugs that are bought illegally in some places and legally in many others, and have many nicknames.
-Examples of street drugs are heroin, marijuana and its psychoactive ingredient of tetrahydrocannabinol (THC), and cocaine.

-Marijuana

-Marijuana, also known as cannabis, is a euphoriant and hallucinogenic drug prepared from the dried leaves of the strong-smelling plant Cannabis sativa.
-Marijuana is a commonly used drug, legal in many states.